jurios/laravel-filters/README.md

 * **input**: An associative array of filter => value
 * **prefix**: Sometimes, specially when you use directly the `Request` array (`$request->all()`), you don't want to use all items of that array.
 You can identify the items you want to use with a prefix.
-For example, if you define `qf` as a prefix, `qf-name` will be take from the array as a filter (and will filter by the `name` column) and `color` will be ignored as it doesn't start with `qf-`.
+For example, if you define `qf-` as a prefix, `qf-name` will be take from the array as a filter (and will filter by the `name` column) and `color` will be ignored as it doesn't start with `qf-`.

 ### Default filter behaviour